Domagoj Pušić: Club career

 On 3 March 2021, Pušić signed a two-and-a-half-year contract with Bosnian Premier League club Zrinjski Mostar.
 He officially debuted for Zrinjski in a Bosnian Cup game against Sarajevo on 10 March 2021.
 Only three months after joining Zrinjski, Pušić left the club in June 2021.

-On 3 January 2023, Pušić has signed a one year contract deal with Malaysia Super League club Terengganu FC.
+On 3 January 2023, Pušić signed a one-year contract with Malaysia Super League club Terengganu FC.